padenot/yadfig/README.md

 yadfig -p "The location where the photo were taken" -t "A title"
 ```

+It produces a somwhat nicer output.

 ## Yeah, but it doesn't do _that_ !
-Patches are welcome.
+Patches are welcome, but the whole thing is aimed at simplicity.

 ## It's broken, I use IE or Opera !
 I haven't tested IE, and Opera for 30 seconds, and it silently failed.
 There are
 great free and open-source browser you can try instead that happen to work.

 ## You code is crappy !
-I know, I begining messing with js and web stuff.
+I know, I just started with js and web stuff.
 The codebase quality will
 eventually get better with time.
 If you see something really nasty, drop me a
-line at @padenot or somewhere else.
+line at [@padenot](http://twitter.com/padenot) or somewhere else.

 ## Why hot pink when the text is highlighted ?
 This guy knows why, and I aggree : http://paulirish.com.